twliam/Ames-Housing-Price-Prediction/README.md

 2. Upgrading your kitchen is another viable option.
 3. Some of the stronger factors that impact sale prices (built-up area, garage size) may be costly and time consuming to pursue.
 May not be worth your while.

+### Future Direction
+Track if the use of the insights above help agents not just in fair valuation and increasing value of properties but also in closing their clients as well.
+In some instances, selling price is not the only target.
+Closing is as important.

 ### Data
 Two datasets,`train` and `test`, are obtained from the Ames Assessor's Office and provided for analysis and modelling.
 Both datasets are a record of sales for residential properties sold in Ames, Iowa from 2006 to 2010.
 * [`train.csv`](./data/train.csv): Contains both features and target